enkidevs/curriculum/javascript/ecmascript-2015/promises/how-to-create-promises.md

 It is important to note that you cannot cancel a promise once it's being processed and you cant check on its current state either.

-Next let's look at how to indicate something went wrong..

 ---
 ## Practice